-• The credit was earned at an institution offering similar programs i.e. Talmudic Institutions and Yeshivas.

-• The credits transferred must be based on course work similar in content, style and academic rigor to the courses offered at Rabbinical institution is submitted to Rabbinical College of America
+- The credit was earned at an institution offering similar programs i.e. Talmudic Institutions and Yeshivas. - The credits transferred must be based on course work similar in content, style, and academic rigor to the courses offered at Rabbinical College of America. - Transfer credits will only be granted if a school transcript from the institution is submitted to Rabbinical College of America - Credit by examination may occasionally be granted to students who have studied at other institutions and demonstrate mastery of subject matter taught in RCA courses.

-College of America.

-• Transfer credits will only be granted if a school transcript from the have studied at other institutions and demonstrate mastery of subject matter taught in RCA courses.
 These students will then be placed at the appropriate academic level as that will place them on par with their class.